basisproject/paper/src/01-defining-basis-goals.md

-# Chapter 1: Defining Basis's goals
+# Chapter 1: Defining Basis' goals

 Basis is a foundation for automation and democratization of economic-related processes (and the governance thereof) within the framework of a socialist mode of production.
 The ultimate goal is to replace as much governance as possible with automation and to enable self-governance by members where automation is infeasible.